Roman Bürki: International career

 Bürki played for Switzerland U-21 in the 2011 European Under-21 Championship.

 In 2014, Bürki was first called up for Switzerland and was also in the squad for the 2014 World Cup in Brazil.
 On 18 November 2014, he made his debut in a friendly match against Poland.
 He was part of the squad for the 2016 European Championships, but never made it to any match.
 Ultimately, his team was eliminated in the round of 16 away after losing 5–4 on penalties against Poland.

 He was included in Switzerland's 23-man squad for the 2018 World Cup.

 In 2018, Burki stated that he did not want to be called up to the Switzerland squad in order to focus on the 2018–19 season at Dortmund.

 Personal life

 Bürki is the older brother of FC Thun defender Marco Bürki.
+He is married to Oana, with whom he has three children: a daughter born in 2010, and two sons born in 2012 and 2013, respectively.